Work

 Project Overview

 For nearly five decades, Ridley Scott has created iconic cinematic moments across almost every genre.
-In Napoleon, Scott returns to the epic historical drama for a hotly anticipate biopic of the infamous miliary commander and Emperor, Napoleon Bonaparte.
+In Napoleon, Scott returns to the epic historical drama for a hotly anticipated biopic of the infamous miliary commander and Emperor, Napoleon Bonaparte.
 Joaquin Phoenix takes the lead role, portraying Napoleon’s swift rise to power from military commander to Emperor.
 It’s a reunion for Phoenix and Scott, who famously worked together on the Academy Award-winning Gladiator in 2000.

 Randa Haddad, Outpost VFX Producer, said: “Our team was awarded a body of work on the show focusing on three distinct sequences: Napoleon’s ventures into Egypt as part of his Mediterranean campaign, where his army faces off with the Mamelukes; an attack on the French army in a Russian landscape; and a visit to the Château de Malmaison, the primary residence of Napoleon’s wife and confidante, Josephine.”